Medicare Procedure and Patient Information

 Cataract Equipment $93 |

-Dr. Rebecca Braverman is a pediatric ophthalmology specialist.
-Her education and training includes medical school at Wayne State University School of Medicine and residency at a hospital affiliated with the University of Florida Health Science Center.
-Her clinical interests encompass vision problems, strabismus, and surgical procedures.
-Dr. Braverman has received the following distinctions: Secretariat Award 2016 - American Academy of Ophthalmology; Honor Award 2015 - American Association for Pediatric Ophthalmology and Strabismus; and Achievement Award 2018 - American Academy of Ophthalmology.
-Dr. Braverman's professional affiliations include Children's Hospital Colorado and CU Medicine.
+Dr. Rebecca Braverman specializes in pediatric ophthalmology and practices in Aurora, CO and Highlands Ranch, CO.
+Her areas of clinical interest consist of vision problems, strabismus, and surgical procedures.
+Dr. Braverman has received a 5.0 out of 5 star rating by her patients.
+She studied medicine at Wayne State University School of Medicine.
+She completed her residency training at a hospital affiliated with the University of Florida Health Science Center.
+She has received the following distinctions: Secretariat Award 2016 - American Academy of Ophthalmology; Honor Award 2015 - American Association for Pediatric Ophthalmology and Strabismus; and Achievement Award 2018 - American Academy of Ophthalmology.
+Dr. Braverman is professionally affiliated with Children's Hospital Colorado and the University of Colorado Medicine.